rogden/tailwind-config-viewer/README.md

     },
     configViewer: {
       themeReplacements: {
-        colors: {
-          black: '#000000'
+        'var(--color-black)': '#000000'
       }
     }
   }
 }
-}
 ```

-You can replace any value in your theme for display in the config viewer by setting the corresponding property/value in the `themeReplacements` object.
+You can replace any value in your theme for display in the config viewer by setting the corresponding `valueToFind: valueToReplace` in the `themeReplacements` object.

 ## Roadmap